 - Why you are studying, or used to study, in college

 - Why colleges are important – to students, to staff, to employers and to communities

 - What you think the Government should do to support colleges in England.

 How can you get involved?

-It is really important to show solidarity and raise awareness for these issues as they affect everyone in some way, even if it doesn’t directly affect you right now.
-You can sign a petition to register your support and you can attend the march at Westminster on Wednesday 17 October.
-Visit the Colleges’ Week website for more details and for material you can share onto your own social media sites.
+It is really important to show solidarity and raise awareness for these issues because they affect everyone in some way.
+You can take part in the Colleges Week activities taking place at the College or Visit the Colleges’ Week website for more details and download resources which you can share onto your own social media sites.